-Wood poles, hardware, and glass insulators have been procured for this design currently stored in Argentia and Muskrat Falls respectfully.
+Wood poles, hardware, and glass insulators have been procured for this design.

 Figure 5: Wooden Pole Solution Used in 2018 Mock Exercise

 8.2 COMPOSITE INSULATOR ASSEMBLIES

 Composite Insulators have been designed and ordered for the wood pole solution.
 These assemblies will replace the existing hardware and glass insulator strings.
 Composite insulators are lighter than glass insulator strings and will make material transportation and constructability easier.